IvanSanchez/homeassistant-sensorthings/README.md

 Even though this integration implements a OGC SensorThings client, and has been tested with several SensorThings endpoints, it has **not** undergone any OGC compliance tests.

+This integration implements only part 1 of the standard (Sensing), and not part 2 (Tasking).
+It works for endpoints implementing either [1.0 part 1](http://www.opengis.net/doc/is/sensorthings/1.0) or [1.1 part 1]((http://www.opengis.net/doc/is/sensorthings/1.1).

 ## License